ohbarye/HowToWriteACompiler/README.md

+This is forked from https://github.com/DQNEO/HowToWriteACompiler and its Ruby version.

 # How to write a compiler from scratch in 30 minutes

-This repository explains how to write a compiler from scratch by Go.
+This repository explains how to write a compiler from scratch by Ruby.

 The compiler has some constraints